 \section{Introduction}

-The evolution of the pressure field from an initial disturbance in the ocean has been of significant interest to the scientific community for a long time, primarily due to the potential impact of underwater nuclear bomb testing, underwater volcanic eruptions, seismic events, and the associated tsunami hazards.
-There also exists significant monitoring of pressure; for example, the Comprehensive Nuclear-Test-Ban-Treaty Organization (CTBTO) monitors pressure signals from hydrophone stations to detect possible nuclear tests.
-Similar devices also exist for detecting tsunami waves.
-Accurate modelling of the pressure signatures allows information about the event to be determined, for example, an attempt has been made to estimate the crash site location of Malaysian Airlines Flight 370 (MH370) using an inverse problem \citep{kadri2024underwater}.
-The accuracy of such inverse problems depends on the accurate mathematical analysis of the associated wave evolution problem.
-Obviously, the short--time behaviour of such an event may be highly nonlinear and involves the formation of a cavity and subsequent expansion at the initial state.
-However, after some time (and some distance), the pressure wave inside the water column can be accurately modelled with a linearised water wave theory that accounts for the effect of dynamic compression (we use this term to distinguish the effect of the local compressibility from the static compression which is the accumulation of compression due to the weight of the overlying water column.
-In this work, we consider the linear problem and solve the initial value problem, including the effect of the free surface.
-The solution relies on the use of a special Hilbert space.
-We also extend this formulation to the more challenging case where we include the effect of static compression.
+The evolution of the pressure field resulting from an initial disturbance in the ocean has been of significant interest to the scientific community for a long time, primarily due to the potential impact of underwater nuclear bomb testing, underwater volcanic eruptions, seismic events, and the associated tsunami hazards.
+Due to these, there is widespread monitoring of ocean pressure; for example, the Comprehensive Nuclear-Test-Ban-Treaty Organization monitors pressure signals from hydrophone stations to detect possible nuclear tests, and similar devices are also used to detect tsunami waves.
+Accurate modelling of the resulting pressure signatures allows information about the initial event to be determined, for example, an attempt has been made to estimate the crash site location of Malaysian Airlines Flight 370 by solving an inverse problem \citep{kadri2024underwater}.
+The accuracy of such inverse problems depends on the accuracy of the forward solution and analysis of the associated wave evolution problem.
+Obviously, the short--time behaviour of such events may be highly nonlinear and involve the formation of a cavity and subsequent expansion at the initial state.
+However, after some time (and at some distance), the pressure in the water column can be accurately modelled with a linearised water wave theory that accounts for the effect of dynamic compression (we use this term to distinguish the effect of the local compressibility from the static compression which is the accumulation of compression due to the weight of the overlying water column).